Using A Litigation Friend To Claim Personal Injury Compensation

 In this article we have explained why children and adults lacking sufficient mental capacity both require a litigation friend to pursue a claim for personal injury.

-See our child accident claim guide which explains the process from beginning to end in making a claim for personal injury for children.
+See our child accident claim guide – explaining the process from beginning to end in making a claim for personal injury for children.

 Specialist Personal Injury Solicitor Free Help